 Although this technique is promising for blockchains, it comes with several disadvantages.
 Foremost is that users may lose important information since system backups that existed on earlier non-sharded databases are unusable in a sharded database.

-Moreover, depending on the attributes or techniques used, sharding may bring about an imbalance of blockchain service provision.
+Moreover, sharding may imbalance blockchain service provision depending on the attributes or techniques used.
 For instance, some database shards with fewer users will operate faster than the hotspots with more users, leading to the database’s partial unreliability.

 The complexity of implementing sharding techniques is also another thing that hinders its adoption.
 Additionally, sharding can lead to the rise of security concerns commonly referred to as a shard takeover, where one shard attacks another.

 Moreover, sharding ensures maximized speed and complete reliability of the blockchain by mitigating the chances of downtimes.
-However, sharding comes with its fair share of challenges including complexity, and imbalance in providing services.
+However, sharding comes with its challenges, including complexity and imbalance in providing services.

-Several blockchains, including Ethereum, are still unable to introduce the technique in their blockchains formally.
-Whether to use or not to use sharding in blockchains is a question of the benefits vs. the cons.
+Several blockchains, including Ethereum, are still unable to formally introduce the technique in their blockchains.
+So whether to use or not to use sharding in blockchains is a question of the benefits vs. the cons.